lukezsmith/lukezsmith/README.md

 ### Hi, I'm Luke 👋

-I’m a software engineer currently working on various embedded software projects.
+I’m an embedded software engineer.

 You can read my writing at [lukezsmith.com](https://lukezsmith.com).